This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Keep the milk at low simmer.
-In a bowl whisk egg yolks.
-In a separate bowl combine the remaining sugar and cornstarch.
-Add egg yolks to the sugar and cornstarch mixture and whisk to combine.
+• In a separate bowl, whisk together the remaining sugar and cornstarch.
+Add the egg yolks and whisk until smooth.

-• Transfer to a bowl and cover tightly with plastic wrap on top.
-Cool to room temperature.
+• Transfer to a clean bowl and cover with plastic wrap directly on the surface to prevent a skin from forming.

 Nutrition